 The Scout Association is incorporated by Royal Charter and aims to promote the development of young people in achieving their full physical, intellectual, social, spiritual and emotional potentials as individuals, as responsible citizens and as members of their local, national and international communities.

-Richmond upon Thames Scout District exists to provide leadership, advice and support for Scout Groups within the District, in an area covered by the London Borough of Richmond upon Thames.
+Richmond upon Thames Scout District exists to provide leadership, advice and support for Scout Groups and Explorer Units within the District.
+Our District boundary is the same as the London Borough of Richmond upon Thames.

 The District is lead by a District Commissioner and assisted by a Deputy District Commissioner and Assistant District Commissioners.

 Groups and Units

 Scout Groups are the smallest unit and normally have at least one Beaver colony, Cub pack and Scout troop – known as sections.
 Groups are led by a Group Scout Leader (who may be called a Group Manager) and each section has a Leader and may have Assistant Leaders and helpers.